gregocgt/SOLIDserverRest/README.md

 ```

 2. **Specify connection method**
-Only native connection is supported for this version, using SSD default method
+Only native connection is supported for this version, using SDS default method
 and providing authentication through headers in the requests with information
 encoded in base64